-As an alternative to FFT over the complex numbers, it is well known that cyclotomic multiplications can also be carried out by NTT, which has been the default choice in the Full-RNS representation and later in [KLSS23].
+As an alternative to FFT over the complex numbers, it is well known that cyclotomic multiplications can also be carried out by NTT, which has been the default choice of in the Full-RNS representation and later in [26].
 All we need is a choice of one modulus or a product of moduli larger than B' that are NTT-friendly (unlike the frontend-ones in the CRT-representation) and replace all DFTs by NTT.
 NTT over moduli that are products of 30-bit or 60-bit primes can be accelerated on processors supporting AVX2 extensions of x86 architectures.
 Note that due to the overhead necessary for modular reductions as well as the missing support for native 64-bit SIMD integer multiplication on AVX2, one NTT on a 30-bit modulus requires the same number of clock cycles as one FFT on 64-bit floating points.
 Similarly, all NVIDIA GPUs provide native support for only 32-bit SIMT integer multiplication, thus, requiring emulation for larger (64-bit or more) SIMT integer multiplication.

-Therefore, the best trade-off we have under the above constraints is to target 120-bit modulus NTT since the larger supported limb size K=52 reduces the number of elementary operations in an external product: 120-bit NTT with K=52 that has approximately the same running time as the 64-bit floating point FFT counterpart with K=19 (the evidence for the latter can be deduced by combining the data from Table 1 with the micro-benchmarks from Table 4 below).
+Therefore, the best trade-off we have under the above constraints is to target 120-bit modulus NTT since the larger supported limb size K = 52 reduces the number of elementary operations in an external product: 120-bit NTT with K = 52 that has approximately the same running time as the 64-bit floating point FFT counterpart with K = 19 (the evidence for the latter can be deduced by combining the data from Table 1 with the micro-benchmarks from Table 4 below).

 Comparative micro-benchmarks between floating point and NTT elementary operations are provided in Table 4: one DFT/iDFT operation is either an FFT or an NTT on a consecutive array of N elements.
-The float64 and float128 FFT operations are self-explanatory, whereas in 60-bit or 120-bit NTT, an element x is represented by two or four (lazily-reduced) 64-bit integers equal to x modulo $(q_1,q_2)$ or $(q_1,q_2,q_3,q_4)$ , respectively.
-One SIMD addmul/twiddle consists of either one operation r=r+ab over vectors in $\mathbb{C}^{N/2}$ or $(\mathbb{Z}/Q\mathbb{Z})^N$ or one twiddle-factor $(a,b) \to (a+\omega \cdot b,a-\omega \cdot b)$ where $\omega$ is a fixed (general) root of unity, whichever is slower.
-For $N=32\mathrm{K}$ or 64K, the twiddle factor is in general 10% faster than the addmul, despite the fact that it contains one more subtraction, which indicates that these operations are memory-bound. float64, and the two NTTs use AVX2 instructions, whereas float128 is powered by libquadmath and does not benefit from any particular acceleration except for automorphisms that use only copy and sign-bit flipping.
+The float64 and float128 FFT operations are self-explanatory, whereas in 60-bit or 120-bit NTT, an element x is represented by two or four (lazily-reduced) 64-bit integers equal to x modulo $(q_1, q_2)$ or $(q_1, q_2, q_3, q_4)$ , respectively.
+One SIMD addmul/twiddle consists of either one operation r = r + ab over vectors in $\mathbb{C}^{N/2}$ or $(\mathbb{Z}/Q\mathbb{Z})^N$ or one twiddle-factor $(a, b) \rightarrow (a+\omega \cdot b, a-\omega \cdot b)$ where $\omega$ is a fixed (general) root of unity, whichever is slower.
+For N = 32K or 64K, the twiddle factor is in general 10% faster than the addmul, despite the fact that the it contains one more subtraction, which indicates that these operations are memory-bound. float64, and the two NTTs use AVX2 instructions, whereas float128 is powered by libquadmath and does not benefit from any particular acceleration except for automorphisms that use only copy and sign-bit flipping.

 We also provide benchmarks of homomorphic elementary operations in Table 5.
-We used the same parameter sets: (N=65536, L=1729) and (N=32768, L=865) as in [KLSS23].
-The fast CKKS-RNS benchmarks have been run from the source code provided in [KLSS23] on the same machine as our own benchmarks.
-We evaluated the performance on the same machines as in Section 4: one n2-standard GCP instance with 64GB of RAM, and one 12-th Gen i7-1260p laptop with 64GB of RAM (Top and Down parts of Table 5).
-We expect that the performance numbers in these tables will be in constant evolution, as new hardware tend to support larger precision arithmetic.
-However, unlike what was commonly believed so far, any chip or device that can: either efficiently approximate the complex FFT with reasonable precision, or execute NTT on even just one single NTT-friendly modulus of reasonable size, is suitable for fast homomorphic computations at any depth.
-The efficiency of such device is directly related to the number of bits of mantissa or modulus it natively supports.
+We used the same parameter sets: (N = 65536, L = 1729) and (N = 32768, L = 865) as in [26].
+The fast CKKS-RNS benchmarks have been run from the source code provided in [26] on the same machine as our own benchmarks.
+We evaluated the performance on the same machines as in Section 4:

-Originally, AVX2 was supporting mainly floating point operations with 32-bit floats and 64-bit doubles - it was much later that integer operations were introduced.
+&lt;sup>5 Originally, AVX2 was supporting mainly floating point operations with 32-bit floats and 64-bit doubles - it was much later that integer operations were introduced.
 Today, not all 64-bit integer operations are supported - e.g., it was only recently that SIMD multiplications of vectors of 64-bit integers were introduced in AVX512 and recently, Intel has disabled AVX512 in AlderLake processors.